gordonknoppe/magento-cachebuster/README.md

 ## Configuration

+**Attention** These settings should be set on the website scope to prevent issues with some functionality in the admin panel not working.

-This module is configured via the "System" configuration section under the group "Cachebuster Settings"
+This module is configured via the "System" configuration section under the group "Cachebuster Settings".

 * **Enable cachebuster**
   * Enables the module behavior which rewrites URLs on the frontend.
 It is important that your mod_rewrite rules are configured before enabling this setting.